 The Audiophile

-The world of the audiophile contrasts greatly from the world of the casual listener.
+The world of the audiophile contrasts greatly with the world of the casual listener.
 Sitting comfortably at home, discerning every subtle nuance of every note does not require a rugged, highly flexible IEM cable.
 This listener is more concerned about accurate sound reproduction.
 Here, stranded wire construction makes the most sense for several reasons.
-Stranded wire is made from multiple strands of small gauge copper wire which is silver plated then, jacketed for insulation.
+Stranded wire is made from multiple strands of small gauge copper wire which is silver plated and then, jacketed for insulation.
 Although less flexible than tinsel, stranded wire allows larger gauge wire construction which reduces the overall wire resistance.
-This improves the conductance of the wire and translates into improvement in sound quality from the standpoint of better electrical conduction.
+This improves the conductance of the wire and translates into an improvement in sound quality from the standpoint of better electrical conduction.

 Listening

-That being said, while writing this article I am conducting my own listening test.
+That being said, while writing this article I am conducting my listening test.
 Using a pair of Westone W-60 Universal IEMs, I have been swapping back and forth between two cables trying to discern a difference, or at least establish that one cable has a certain “sound” that may be different from the other.
 My source is an iPod Classic with the music being ripped directly from CDs using Apple Lossless Audio Codec (ALAC).
 Attached to the iPod is a Sony PHA-1 headphone amp.
 I am listening using two cables, a Graphite Motion MMCX 50 IEM cable, and the new Silver Motion IEM cable that is currently being developed by P1 Technologies.
-The Graphite Motion cable is a twisted cable made from silver plated tinsel wire.
+The Graphite Motion cable is a twisted cable made from silver-plated tinsel wire.
 The new Silver Motion cable is made from stranded copper with a high silver plating thickness.

 My initial impression of the two cables was that there was very little difference.
 The tinsel wire Graphite Motion Cable and the Silver Motion Cable did not seem to negatively color the sound in any way.
 As I listed longer to each, I began to notice that the Silver Motion Cable seemed to accentuate the higher frequencies a bit more and created a slightly crisper sound.
-After continued listening, I changed the iPod EQ setting from rock to flat and the result suggested that the bass frequencies may have been augmented by the stranded cable as well, in fact the lower frequencies sounded tighter.
+After continued listening, I changed the iPod EQ setting from rock to flat and the result suggested that the bass frequencies may have been augmented by the stranded cable as well the lower frequencies sounded tighter.

 Conclusion